-It is almost time to start to prepare your 4th of July cookout for family and friends!
+June is almost over which means that July celebrations draw near.
+It is almost time to prepare for your 4th of July cookout with Flag Cake for family and friends!
 Take a moment to think about why we celebrate this day and how it came to be.
 I have included ten 4th of July Trivia questions and answers below.
 These will be great to test your own knowledge and that of family members.
 They are also great talking points to share with your children about America’s day of independence.

-10 Questions to Test Your 4th of July Knowledge
+10 Questions to Test Your Fourth of July Trivia Knowledge

 1. Why do we celebrate the 4th of July?